lo-zed/zynapse/README.md

 ## Running an example

-To run slice experiment simulation as described in Figure 3A of Ziegler et al. (2015), you need to install and compile Auryn v0.8.0-dev (most likely it will work with more recent commits of the develop branch of Auryn too).
+To run slice experiment simulation as described in Figure 3A of Ziegler et al. (2015), you need to install and compile Auryn v0.8.0-beta3.
 In the following we will assume that you have git installed and up and running on your system.
 Moreover, you have all dependencies to compile Auryn installed.